Author Guidelines

 Illustrations, pictures, and graphs, should be supplied in the highest quality and in an electronic format that helps us to publish your article in the best way possible.
 All images MUST be at or above intended display size.
 The following resolutions are optimal:

-Authors should supply electronic versions of the figure content in TIFF or JPEG format.
+Authors should supply electronic versions of the figure content in TIFF, GIF or JPEG (photo only) format.
 Other formats, such PDFs, may be used, but are not preferred.
 Drawings made in Microsoft Word and PowerPoint are discouraged, because the display of such drawings varies with the settings of each computer used to view the file.
 There is no guarantee that such figures will reproduce exactly as intended by the author.

 Save each figure in a separate file without its title or legend and use simple file-naming conventions (for example, Figure 1, Figure 2A).